Poonamkota/Poonamkota/README.md

 - 🔭 I’m currently undergoing virtual Data Analyst internship.
 - 👯 I’m looking to collaborate with Health tech and Consulting projects.
 - 💡 Contributing to Open Source Projects is always been a goal to me.
-- ⚡ Fun fact: I love Travelling, learning new skills.
+- ⚡ Fun fact: I love Travelling, Learning new skills.
 <br>

 ---